Young ballerina adds new color to war-torn Syria with vivid dancing in ancient places

 20-year-old Yara Khudair perform ballet on the stage of the ancient theater of Shahba town in the countryside of Sweida province in southern Syria, on Nov.
 14, 2018.
-(Xinhua/Hummam Sheikh Ali)
+Photo: Xinhua

 20-year-old Yara Khudair perform ballet on the stage of the ancient theater of Shahba town in the countryside of Sweida province in southern Syria, on Nov.
 14, 2018.
-(Xinhua/Hummam Sheikh Ali)
+Photo: Xinhua

 20-year-old Yara Khudair perform ballet on the stage of the ancient theater of Shahba town in the countryside of Sweida province in southern Syria, on Nov.
 14, 2018.
-(Xinhua/Hummam Sheikh Ali)
+Photo: Xinhua

 In Syria, ballet is a relatively imported form of art and Khudair, who specializes in ballet, gymnastics and modern dance, hopes to "immortalize ballet in Syria."